duke-electric-vehicles/autonomous-vehicle/README.md

 docker-compose down
 ```
 ## 3. Building the Workspace
+This step is now automatically done by the docker image.
+However, it is still useful to know how to build the workspace once you start adding packages and making changes.
 First, start up a docker container and enter it.
 All ROS commands must be run inside that docker container, as that is where ROS is installed and accessible.
 Now, change directory into the dev_ws folder:
 ```
 cd /opt/ros/dev_ws
 ```